Two step micro-rheological behavior in a viscoelastic fluid: Acknowledgments

 The authors thank Boris M\"{u}ller for discussions at the early stages of this work.
-The theoretical parts of this work build on the initial findings provided in his thesis~\cite{Muller2019thesis}. \textbf{Funding}: FG acknowledges the support by the Alexander von Humboldt foundation.
-This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1432 – Project-ID 425217212.
-RJ acknowledges the support by the G\"{o}ttingen Campus QPlus program. \textbf{Competing interest}: The authors declare no competing interest.
+The theoretical parts of this work build on the initial findings provided in his thesis~\cite{Muller2019thesis}.
+RJ and MK are also thankful to Marcus M\"{u}ller for insightful discussions and suggesting to look at Ref.~\cite{Rauscher07}.
+FG and JB thank Jakob Steindl for the micellar solution and the macro-rehology measurements.\\ \textbf{Funding}: FG acknowledges the support by the Alexander von Humboldt foundation.
+This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Grant No. SFB 1432 - Project ID 425217212.
+RJ acknowledges the support by the G\"{o}ttingen Campus QPlus program.\\ \textbf{Competing interest}: The authors declare no competing interest.